The Secret to Golf

 One of the fun aspects of the Mentor is that when you set your goals, you can also nominate a reward that you will buy for yourself when you reach halfway to the target and a final reward when you reach your target.
 Examples of these rewards are buying a new Callaway driver, taking your partner out to dinner, going on a golfing trip with your friends, or giving a gift to your children.

 So that is the theory.
 Now why don't you get started right away, by signing up for the Golf Mentor.
-There is a 14 day free trial of premium membership and no credit card is needed.
+There is a 7 day free trial of premium membership.
 If you would like more information, please contact us.